 Leda Owens, MA, LPC

-Leda loves spending time at home with her husband and three daughters, who range in age from preschool to middle school.
+Leda loves spending time at home with her husband and three daughters, who range in age from early elementary to high school.
 She enjoys being outside, traveling and camping, and is a soccer enthusiast.
 Leda believes laughter to be one of the best remedies and is known for pulling office pranks.
 She is active in her church and takes refuge in 1 Corinthians 15:10 “But by the grace of God I am what I am, and his grace toward me was not in vain.”

 Mary Reilly, MS, Ed.S., LPA, LSSP